S0NN1/ing-sw-2020-piemonti-pirovano-sonnino/README.md

 ```
 - java -jar GC01-<version>-jar-with-dependencies.jar
 ```
+You'll have to choose if you want to launch server, CLI client or GUI client by typing the option number on your keyboard.

+In order to play, you'll have to launch at least one server and two clients (either CLI or GUI).

 ### Troubleshooting
 There are common problems that you could encounter while launching the jar, like: